nabenabe0928/constrained-tpe/README.md

+# To reviewers
+To easily download our repository, we provide the zip file for this repository as `constraint_tpe.zip`.
+Please download this file to test our code.

 # Constraint Tree-structured Parzen Estimator (c-TPE)
 This package was used for the experiments of the paper `c-TPE: Generalizing Tree-structured Parzen Estimator with Inequality Constraints for Continuous and Categorical Hyperparameter Optimization`.
 Note that the inference speed of c-TPE is not optimized to avoid bugs; however, when we optimize the speed, it will run as quick as NSGA-II.